aiven/devportal/docs/tools/terraform/reference/cookbook/kafka-flink-integration-recipe.rst

 ======================================================

 This example shows how to set up an Aiven for Apache Kafka with an Aiven for Apache Flink integration using the `Aiven Terraform Provider <https://registry.terraform.io/providers/aiven/aiven/latest/docs>`_.
-An Apache Kafka source topic is used as a data source, and Apache Flink processes the data to do filtering or transformation, and finally write the transformed output to a different target topic.
+An Apache Kafka source topic is used as a data source, and Apache Flink processes the data to do filtering or transformation, and finally write the transformed output to a sink topic.

 Let's cook!
 -----------